 A:Join the American Conifer Society!
 Members include avid gardens and intense collectors.
 Learn more at conifersociety.org

 A:Burnt or curled leaves reflect over or under-watered trees, or too much sun.
 If your site is well drained, are you over watering?
 If your site is poorly drained, then you should relocate your tree.
 Too much afternoon sun can also cause the leaves to burn.
 While burnt leaves do not look good, they are only seasonal, and if you can identify the problem and make the necessary modifications, the tree will thrive next year.
 Back To Top >

 We ship year round using FedEx Home Delivery.
 During extreme temperatures, we reserve the right to delay shipping (typically during warm summer months).

-Mondays are our standard shipping days, which prevents a package from sitting in a warehouse or trailer over the weekend.
+If you desire shipment for a specific week, select the correlating week's Monday ship date.
 During busy shipping times, we may need to ship orders to the Midwest on Tuesday, and if you live on the west coast, your order may not leave until Wednesday.
-However, no matter where you are located, we will do everything we can to make sure it arrives before the weekend.
-With FedEx Home Delivery, packages can be delivered on Saturdays!

 Conifer Kingdom offers free shipping on orders over $150.
 This does not, however, apply to specimen plants which require freight shipping which varies widely based on your location and the height of the item(s) purchased.